palmcivet7/chainlink-auto-stake/README.md

 An `ICommunityStakingPool` interface is used for interacting with the staking pool contract.

 `onlyOwner` modifiers are used to ensure only the owner of a contract can migrate, unstake and withdraw their LINK tokens.

+## Usage

+To use this contract it must be funded with LINK tokens and registered with Chainlink Custom Logic Automation.

 ## Deployment Instructions